 How would you describe each other in three words?

-AVI: Sean is charismatic, driven, humble.
+Avi: Sean is charismatic, driven, humble.

-SEAN: I would describe Avi as daring, passionate, quirky.
+Sean: I would describe Avi as daring, passionate, quirky.

 If you were an investor, how would you look at Ivory Clasp as an opportunity?

-AVI: The fashion world is changing.
+Avi: The fashion world is changing.
 Big brands are dying and we offer a solution to that.
 You can look it this way: Macy’s isn’t doing that hot while TJ Maxx is killing it.
 The one thing TJ Maxx can’t do is sell in-season products and the one thing Macy's can’t do is sell discounted products.
 We bring a perfect balance between the two.

 Our approach is more data-driven than current market leaders.
 Most 'established' brands are focused on relying on 'trendsetters' to create inventory which they then sell.
-However, outside of the trendsetter's ability to gauge market trends and what's 'cool,' there's minimal amount of data used in the production of inventory.
+However, outside of the trendsetter's ability to gauge market trends and what's 'cool,' there's a minimal amount of data used in the production of inventory.
 This is mainly because it is hard to "a/b" test products without designing, manufacturing, and actually putting them on shelves (and then waiting a set amount of time to see consumer reactions).
-With our business model we not only get immediate responses, but we also don't have to wait for organic sales.
-Additionally, we can afford to design and product multiple brands and styles to test as we are not relying on a third-party to purchase inventory from us.
-We also own our own customers, and know exactly how many renewals we have upcoming.
+With our business model, we not only get immediate responses, but we also don't have to wait for organic sales.
+Additionally, we can afford to design and produce multiple brands and styles to test as we are not relying on a third-party to purchase inventory from us.
+We also own our own customers and know exactly how many renewals we have upcoming.

 What are some things you always carry in your bag?

-Sean: An iPhone charger, wet wipes, chapstick and a cliff bar.
+Sean: An iPhone charger, wet wipes, chapstick, and a cliff bar.

 Which entrepreneurs do you look up to?

 Paul Graham.
 I’d say Paul is the single greatest mind in our generation when it comes to business and entrepreneurship.
-I did YC years ago, which shaped my approach to problem solving.
+I did YC years ago, which shaped my approach to problem-solving.
 YC encourages you to ‘solve your own problems,’ and there are so many intricacies to that.
 To really dive into what solving your own problems actually looks like, you need to be your own user, focus on a core problem instead of chasing everything, and ‘build your own monopoly’, as Peter Thiel would say.
 I’m really grateful for the perspective I developed through YC.